 Constitution are fundamental in governance of the State while The framing its country. policy, legislation, had to take measures to give effect to the Constitutional Objective as contained in Part-IV of the Constitution.
-The Fundamental Rights are rights which the Constitution guarantees to the Citizen whereas Part-IV of the Constitution is the obligation of the State which it has to discharge for securing Constitutional objective.
+The Fundamental Rights rights which the Constitution guarantees to the Citizen whereas Part-IV of the Constitution is the obligation of the State which it has to discharge for securing Constitutional objective.
 In the most celebrated judgment of this Court i.e. Keshavananda Bharati Sripadagalvaru and others versus State of Kerala and another, (1973) 4 SCC 225, in several of opinions, the Part-III and Part-IV of the the Constitution has been dealt with.
 Chief Justice S.M.
 Sikri, in paragraph 147 of the judgment, stated that:

 "147. Ιt is impossible to equate the principles fundamental directive with rights though it cannot be denied that they are very important.
-But to say that the directive principles give a directive to take away fundamental rights in order achieve what is directed by to the directive seems principles to me а contradiction in terms."
+But to say that the directive principles give a directive to take away fundamental rights in order achieve what is directed by directive seems principles to me contradiction in terms."

-191. In the same judgment, Justice Hegde and Mukherjea J.J, held that Fundamental Rights and the Directive Principles of State Policy constitute the conscience of our Constitution.
-Following was stated in paragraph 712: -

-"712.
-No one can deny the importance of the Directive Principles.
-The Fundamental Rights and the Directive Principles 'conscience' of our constitute the Constitution.
+- 191. In the same judgment, Justice Hegde and Mukherjea J.J, held that Fundamental Rights and the Directive Principles of State Policy constitute the conscience of our Constitution.
+Following was stated in paragraph 712: - - No one can deny the importance of the Directive Principles.
+The Fundamental Riahts and the Directive Principles 'conscience' of constitute the Constitution.
 The of purpose the Fundamental Rights is to create an egalitarian society, to free all citizens from coercion or restriction by society and to make liberty available for all.
 The purpose of the Directive Principles is to fix certain social and economic goals for immediate attainment by bringing about a non-violent social revolution.
 Through such a social revolution the Constitution seeks to fulfil the basic needs of the common man and to change the structure of bur society.
-It aims at making the Indian masses free in the positive sense."

-192. The Constitution Bench of this Court in Minerva Mills limited and others versus Union of others, (1980) 3 SCC 625, India and has also elaborately Rights dealt both Fundamental and Directive Principles of State Policy.
+It aims at making the Indian masses free in the positive sense." - Minerva Mills limited and others versus Union of India and others, (1980) 3 SCC 625, has also elaborately dealt both Fundamental Rights and Directive Principles of State Policy.
 The question which arose before the Constitution bench in context of Fundamental Rights and Directive Principles of State Policy was noticed by Justice Chandrachud, C.J., in paragraph 40 as:-

-40. The main controversv in these centres round the question petitions whether the directive principles of State policv contained in Part IV can have primacy over the fundamental rights conferred by Part III of the Constitution.
-That is the heart of the matter.
-Everv other consideration and all other in the nature of contentions are bvproducts of that central theme of the case.
-The competing claims of parts III and IV constitute the pivotal point of the case because, Article 31C as amended bv section 4 of the 42nd Amendment provides in terms that a law giving effect to any directive principle cannot be challenged as void on the ground that it violates the rights conferred by Article 14 or \The 42nd Amendment bv its section 4 thus subordinates fundamental the rights conferred by Articles 14 and 19 to the directive principles."
+40. The main controversv in these centres round the question petitions whether the directive principles of State policv contained in Part IV can primacy over the fundamental rights conferred by Part III of the Constitution.
+That is the heart of the matter. consideration and all other in the nature of contentions are bvproducts of that central theme of the case.
+The competing claims of parts and IV constitute the pivotal point of the case because, Article 31C as amended section 4 of the 42nd Amendment provides in terms that a law giving effect to any directive principle cannot be challenged as void on the ground that it violates the rights conferred by Article 14 or \The 42nd Amendment bν its section 4 subordinates fundamental the rights conferred by Articles 14 and 19 to the directive principles."

-193. It was held that both Part-III and Part-IV of the Constitution are two kinds of State's obligation i.e. negative and positive.
+of the Constitution are two kinds of State's obligation i.e. negative and positive.
 The harmony and balance between Fundamental Rights and Directive Principles of State Policy is an essential feature of the Basic Structure of the Constitution.
+Justice
-Justice Chandrachud elaborating the relation between Part-

-III and Part-IV stated in paragraph 57: -
+Chandrachud elaborating the relation between Part-III and Part-IV stated in paragraph 57: -